AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Aviatrix CoPilot is available as an all-in-one virtual appliance that is hosted in a user's own IaaS cloud environment.
 It can be launched as an EC2 instance in AWS, a virtual machine in Azure, or a VM instance in GCP and OCI.

 Typically, you can apply the default configurations for resources settings that are recommended by marketplaces during launch.
-Take note of the `Minimum Instance System Requirements`_.
+Take note of the `Minimum Instance (VM) System Requirements for CoPilot`_.

-You can deploy CoPilot in different ways.
+You can deploy CoPilot using different methods.
 See `CoPilot Deployment Methods`_.

 Please note that you will need an Aviatrix Controller to use CoPilot.
 CoPilot works in tandem with Aviatrix Controller.
 Each one requires a separate license.
 See `CoPilot Customer IDs and Licensing`_.

 Aviatrix Controller and CoPilot are not required to be collocated.
 It is possible to run them in separate VPCs/VNets or separate cloud providers (in multi-cloud environments).
 Typically, Aviatrix Controller and Aviatrix CoPilot are run in the same VPC/VNet.

-After launching CoPilot, you must configure integration points for CoPilot to connect and communication with other components in the Aviatrix platform.
+After launching CoPilot, you must configure integration points for CoPilot to connect and communicate with other components in the Aviatrix platform.
 See `Instance (VM) Configuration Details for CoPilot`_.

 If you are launching a new instance of CoPilot and need to migrate CoPilot data from an existing (source) CoPilot to a newly launched (destination) CoPilot, see `About Migrating CoPilot Data`_.